In this article, we investigate what is MES manufacturing, how does it work, and how to get the most out of it with the right software.

 Manufacturing Execution Systems (MES) monitor and control manufacturing operations and information flows on your shop floor.
 They track and record the transformation of raw materials to finished goods on the shop floor, allowing manufacturers to control all activities and operations on their shop floor.

-The main difference between an ERP and MES system is that an ERP is for manufacturing and logistics, whereas an MES is for manufacturing operations management.
+The main difference between an ERP solution and an MES system is that an ERP is for manufacturing and logistics.
+In contrast, an MES is a smart manufacturing platform for manufacturing operations management — although those lines are becoming blurred with technological advancements.

 Share this article